A four-part web series packed with physical comedy and mechanical mayhem.

 A plant-hydration system for the busy gardener.

-Built over six days during the opening week of the Venice Biennial with the help of forty local school children.
+A Rube Goldberg machine built over six days during the opening week of the Venice Biennial with the help of forty local school children.

 La macchina botanica was commissioned by MICROCLIMA, a series of site-specific projects in the Greenhouse of Venice's Biennial Garden.